How to Short a Stock: Defined and Explained

 What Happens in a Short Squeeze?

-A short squeeze refers to the rapid flight of short sellers from a stock in order to limit losses — a situation that leads to a dramatic surge in the stock’s price.
+A short squeeze refers to the rapid flight of short sellers from a stock in order to limit losses — a situation that leads in a dramatic surge in the stock’s price.

 Here’s how they typically occur: a sudden increase in the stock price causes investors to scramble to close their short positions by purchasing shares.
 This results in further gains in the stock, which in turn causes massive “covering” by other short sellers, bringing about a “squeeze.”

-Famous cases include Volkswagen in 2008, after Porsche increased its stake in the German automaker, causing a short squeeze that briefly made Volkswagen the world’s most valuable stock by market cap.
+Famous cases include Volkswagen in 2008, which involved unusual circumstances related to Porsche’s increased stake in the German automaker, causing a short squeeze that briefly made Volkswagen the world’s most valuable stock by market cap.

-More recently, in January 2021, the gains in GameStop (GME), a brick-and-mortar video-game retailer, were due to a massive short squeeze after retail investors piled into the stock, which hedge funds heavily shorted.
-Shares of movie-theater operator AMC Entertainment Holdings (AMC) and retailer Bed Bath & Beyond (BBBY) underwent similar experiences.
+In January 2021, the gains in GameStop (GME), a brick-and-mortar video-game retailer, were due to a massive short squeeze after retail investors piled into the stock, which hedge funds heavily shorted.
+Shares of movie-theater operator AMC Entertainment Holdings (AMC) and retailer Bed Bath & Beyond underwent similar experiences.

 Is Shorting a Stock Wrong?

-But this kind of trickery can go both ways.
-There have also been investors who sought to manipulate the price of a stock upward by spreading bullish rumors that turned out to be false.
-Such tactics are considered market manipulation, and it is illegal.
+Some investors have attempted to manipulate stock prices by spreading false bullish.
+Such tactics are considered market manipulation, and are illegal.
 Anyone caught attempting to manipulate markets might be subject to regulatory punishment by the Securities and Exchange Commission (SEC).

 Alternatives to Shorting a Stock

-For example, imagine that an investor wants to short a stock that we’ll call ABC company.
-Shares of ABC are currently selling for $10.
+For example, imagine that an investor wants to short a stock whose shares are currently selling for $10.
 The investor believes the company is overvalued and the stock will soon head to $8 or lower.

-So, they buy a put option for ABC with a strike price of $10 and an expiration date of three months in the future.
+The investor would buy a put option for the stock with a strike price of $10 and an expiration date of three months in the future.
 The investor pays a $1 premium for the put.
-If ABC stock falls under $10 during that time, this option holder could exercise the contract to make money on the put option.
+If the stock falls under $10 during that time, the investor could exercise the contract to make money on the put option.

 Inverse ETFs

-Inverse ETFs are another way to make a bearish trade.
-These investment vehicles aim to provide returns that are opposite the performance of an underlying index.
-Investors can buy inverse ETF shares just like ordinary stock.
+Inverse ETFs, or short ETFs, are another way to make a bearish trade.
+These investment vehicles use futures contracts to provide returns that are opposite the performance of an underlying index.
+Inverse ETFs assume either the broader markets, a particular asset class, or a market sector will go down in the short term.

 The Takeaway

-Shorting a stock is when investors bet that the price of a specific stock or ETF will fall.
-Sophisticated investors with a bearish view of the market will often use short sales to profit from falling share prices.
+Shorting a stock occurs when investors bet that the price of a specific stock or ETF will fall.
+Sophisticated investors with a bearish view of the market will often go short to profit from falling share prices.
 Short positions also help investors mitigate losses during widespread market downturns or hedge losses from another holding.

 FAQ